 - 3 eggs (whites and yolks separated)

-- 40g plain wheat flour, sifted
+- 40g of all-purpose flour sifted

 1. Separate the sugar into 2 parts.

-11. Allow to cool completely and unmold.
+11. Let it cool completely and unmold.

 Ingredients